As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

 So even a summer Christmas would be geographical discrimination.

-An even bigger problem presents itself.
+An even bigger problem arises.

 So what about Santa Claus?